-After eight years as a project management trainer, I have helped more than 20,000 students prepare for their Project Management Professional (PMP)® Exam.
+After many years as a project management trainer, I have helped more than 50,000 students prepare for their Project Management Professional (PMP)® Exam.
 In my experience along the way, I’ve found one thing that unites them all: They all want to practice with free PMP Exam sample questions.

-How is someone to prepare for answering 200 multiple choice questions in just four hours?
+How is someone to prepare for answering 180 questions in just under four hours?
 That equates to just over one minute of allotted time per question.
-This can be an intimidating to even the best test takers.
+This can be intimidating to even the best test-takers.

 You can use a PMP exam simulator to give you an insight into what sort of questions you’ll face during the exam.
 Here are 10 things to look for when choosing which PMP exam simulator to use:

-Anyone who has sat for the Project Management Professional (PMP) exam knows that studying the PMBOK Guide and having 35 Contact Hours is just not enough.
-When you talk to them about the PMP Exam, they will tell you it covers a lot of ground and the questions are not as straightforward as one would hope.
-Of the ones that have passed the exam, an overwhelming percentage of them will tell you that they used more than just one study method.
+Anyone who has sat for the Project Management Professional (PMP)® exam knows that studying A Guide to the Project Management Body of Knowledge (PMBOK® Guide) and having 35 Contact Hours is just not enough.
+When you talk to them about the PMP® Exam, they will tell you it covers a lot of ground, and the questions are not as straightforward as one would hope.
+An overwhelming majority of those who passed their exam will tell you that they used more than just one study method.

 Copyright © 2008 - 2022 OSP International LLC.